FTC Compliance Guidelines for Natural Health Supplements – Turn a Minefield into a Trust Tree

 Pointing out when the science is lacking or more research is needed can position the ad sat alongside the customer, rather than pitching to them from across the table.

 Calling out the people it won’t help can make the other claims more trustworthy, in an industry where belief is in short supply.

 As John Carlton says, “They don’t want to believe you.
 So be honest with customers never given a fair shake by an advertiser.”

 Or as Eugene Schwartz puts it, “Frankness silently says there’s no nonsense here.
 Just common sense.”

 And to really hit this point home, I’d like to quote from the greatest living copywriter Gary Bencivenga’s Bullet # 3:

 “The vast majority of B level copywriters spend most of their days dreaming up ways to pump up ever-bigger claims … which is why their mailings are almost always beaten easily by the tiny handful of A level copywriters who know this simple secret of successful selling in an overmarketed world…

 There is no more powerful nor consistent way to explode your response.
 Surround your claims with stronger, bolder proof and watch your response soar.”

-You’re going to struggle to find any marketer or copywriter who’s worth speaking to to disagree with these masters of the craft.
+You’re going to struggle to find any marketer or copywriter who’s worth speaking to who’d disagree with these masters of the craft.

 So while balancing compliance with creating compelling ads is a challenge, it’s also an opportunity to standout as the ethical, trustworthy option.
-A chance to position the brand as one consumers feel loyal to and confident recommending to a friend or neighbour.
+It’s a chance to position your brand as one consumers feel loyal to and confident recommending to a friend or neighbour.